hearty5/truefalse/readme.md

 ```
 ## Usage

-To load the quiz view add the following line in your routes.web file.
+To load the quiz view add the following line in your routes/web.php file.

 ``` bash
 Route::get('/', function () {